-Matthew Soerens is the U.S. director of church mobilization for World Relief.
-He is the co-author of Seeking Refuge: On the Shores of the Global Refugee Crisis.
+Matthew Soerens is the U.S. director of church mobilization for World Relief and is the coauthor of Welcoming the Stranger: Justice, Compassion and Truth in the Immigration Debate (InterVarsity Press, 2018).

 Posts By This Author